-ACL2 is both a programming language in which you can model computer systems
+ACL2 is a logic and programming language in which you can model

-and a tool to help you prove properties of those models.
+computer systems, together with a tool to help you prove properties

 ACL2 is part of the Boyer-Moore family of provers, for which its authors have